 The Turgon Aeries were built in the Horgon Era by wood elves serving alongside a group of silver dragons.
-As an organization of the Ashemhorn valley, they were largely peaceful, doing whatever they could to keep the peace between the elven populations of southern Turgon and their northern neighbors, dozens of greenscale and blackscale tribes.
+As an organization of the Ashemhorn valley, they were largely peaceful, doing whatever they could to keep the peace between the elven populations of southern Turgon and their northern neighbors, dozens of Graagvrii and Vedrii tribes.

 In the Year 75, the Turgon Aeries changed.
 They were corrupted by the abyssal energies flooding into the land from the Ungorth Reddik Road.
 The eagle heads crumbled away, revealing leering skulls of colossal proportions with lava, soot, and smoke pouring from their once graceful features.
 The eye sockets glow perpetually red, sometimes releasing blasts of steam or gouts of lava.

 Today, these skull-headed spires serve as fortresses for powerful lords.
 Most of the time, they serve the whims of Demogorgon.
 Slaves have honeycombed them out with hundreds of living spaces.
 These slave camps often serve as the first line of defense against those seeking to undermine Demogorgon's claim over Turgon.